 The TNW ASR is notable for its removable barrel and easily convertible caliber changes.
 It takes the basic design concept of a German MP-18 or the British Sten (i.e. a tubular receiver, blowback-operated pistol-caliber carbine) and modernizes it to include quick change barrels, multi-caliber options, Picatinny rails, and AR collapsible stocks.

 In a smart move, the ASR uses readily available and utterly reliable GLOCK magazines.
-Unlike the military submachinegun designs on which it’s based, the ASR’s upper and lower receivers are made out of aircraft aluminum for reduced weight.
+Unlike the military submachine gun designs on which it’s based, the ASR’s upper and lower receivers are made out of aircraft aluminum for reduced weight.
 Unlike its military forefathers, the ASR fires from the closed bolt.
-So equipped, it’s intended for home defense, remote county travel/backpacking, boating and back country flying.
+So equipped, it’s intended for home defense, remote-country travel/backpacking, boating and back-country flying.

 Unlike an AR, the ASR’s “upper” is the serial numbered “receiver,” which is the regulated firearm.
 Conversely, the “lower” is merely a “trigger housing.”
 Pistol versions (i.e., no buttstock, 8-inch barrel) are also available.
 With its removable barrel, the ASR is a great candidate for SBR treatment.

 The ASR can be ordered two sizes.
 The 9x19mm version is the most common version.
 It can be converted to shoot .40 S&W and .357 SIG.
 It uses GLOCK 17 magazines (The other version will shoot 10mm, and .45 ACP).
 You can buy barrels in all different calibers, as well as their corresponding bolt heads and magazines, to ensure the ultimate in ammo flexibility.